OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/bot/README.md

     this.dialog.addCommand("ShowUserPhoto", new RegExp("photo\s*.*"), showUserImage, scope);
     ```

 1. Register your command in the Teams app manifest.
-Open 'templates/appPackage/manifest.template.json', and add following lines under `command` in `commandLists` of your bot:
+Open 'templates/appPackage/manifest.template.json', and add following lines under `commands` in `commandLists` of your bot:

     ```
     {